lfbos/custom-dlt-rs/README.md

 A Bitcoin-inspired blockchain implementation built from scratch in Rust for educational purposes.
 This project demonstrates core blockchain concepts including UTXO model, Proof-of-Work consensus, cryptographic signatures, and peer-to-peer networking.

+> **Note:** This implementation is based on the book **"Building Bitcoin in Rust"**.
+It's an educational project designed to help others understand how blockchain technology works under the hood.

 ## 📚 Project Overview

 This is a complete, working blockchain system with: